pytest-dev/pytest/CONTRIBUTING.rst

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting, specifically Python interpreter version, installed libraries and py.test version.
+* Any details about your local setup that might be helpful in troubleshooting, specifically Python interpreter version, installed libraries and pytest version.
 * Detailed steps to reproduce the bug.

 Submit feedback for developers
 ------------------------------

-Do you like py.test?
+Do you like pytest?
 Share some love on Twitter or in your blog posts!

 We'd also like to hear about your propositions and suggestions.
 Feel free to `submit them as issues <https://bitbucket.org/hpk42/pytest/issues>`__ and: